Squeezing North Korea: old friends take steps to isolate regime

 "Rather than being efficient, unilateral actions put psychological pressure on the North," said Chang Yong-seok, a senior researcher at the Institute for Peace and Unification Studies at Seoul National University.
 "But like criminal gangs, North Korea won't cringe much under psychological pressure."

-Additional reporting by Andrei Makhovsky in Minsk, Herculano Coroado in Luanda and Prak Chan Thul in Phnom Penh; Editing by Lincoln Feast
+Additional reporting by Herculano Coroado in Luanda and Prak Chan Thul in Phnom Penh; Editing by Lincoln Feast